psanghal/time_series_forecasting/README.md

 # time_series_forecasting

-## Multiple Time Series Forecasting using VAR, ARIMA models and testing for Granger Causality:
+## Multiple Time Series Forecasting and Granger Causality Testing:

 In this notebook, we will compare VAR and ARIMA model to forecast daily new COVID-19 cases for top 5 countries and test for possible causality to see if including time series data from other countries significantly improves the prediction of other based on pairwise F-test score.